 The neck is the most flexible part of the spine and supports the weight of the head.
 The unique anatomical structure of the cervical vertebrae allows free movement of the head.
 The neck is also composed of muscles and ligaments.
-Any excessive stress on the ligament and muscles may injure or damage them.
+Any excessive stress on the ligaments and muscles may injure or damage them.

+A sprain is a ligament injury caused by over stretching the ligament beyond its optimal capacity.
+It may even result in a ligament tear.
 A strain refers to damage to the muscle or its tendon when it is stretched beyond its capacity.
-In severe cases, it may even result in a muscle tear.
+In severe cases it may even result in a muscle tear.

-Some of the most common activities and movements that may cause a stress on the soft tissues of the neck include lack of adequate warm up exercises prior to the sports, a fall, awkward position of the neck during sleeping, poor posture and spearing in football.
+Some of the most common activities and movements that may cause a stress on the soft tissues of the neck include lack of adequate warm up exercises prior to sports, a fall, and awkward position of the neck during sleeping, poor posture and spearing in football.
 Motor vehicle accidents usually result in severe sprains and strains called whiplash injuries due to sudden unexpected movement of the neck.

 Whiplash injuries are more severe neck injuries.
-They usually result in headache, dizziness, jaw pain and a ringing sensation in the ears.
+They usually result in

+An accurate diagnosis is crucial for effective treatment of this condition.
+To arrive at an accurate diagnosis the doctor will inquire about your symptoms, time of their appearance and a history of any treatments employed previously.
+A medical history, a physical and neurological examination is also essential for diagnosis.
 Neurological examination is conducted to identify any signs of neurological injury and involves evaluation of reflexes and muscle weakness.
 To confirm the diagnosis and to rule out other causes with similar symptoms an X-ray or a CT scan may also be performed.
-Rarely, an electromyography may also be ordered if an underlying muscle abnormality is suspected.
+Sometimes, an electromyography may also be ordered if an underlying muscle abnormality is suspected.

 Treatment Options for Neck Strains and Sprains